btrask/stronglink/client/README.md

 MIME type: `application/vnd.stronglink.meta` (pending registration)
 Encoding: always UTF-8

 The first line is the URI of the meta-file's target.
 Only hash links are recognized.
 The URI is followed by two line breaks (a blank line).
+LF is recommended (it's the most common for JSON) but CRLF and CR are also recognized.
+By putting this field first, more efficient single-pass parsing is possible during syncing.

 Then follows a JSON body describing the meta-data.
-Each field accepts an _array_ of values.
-If only one value is set, it can be a single item instead of an array.
-For each value, currently only strings and nulls are accepted (nulls are simply ignored).
+Arbitrary keys are accepted.
+Values must be strings or objects (`{}`). _A string is equivalent to an object with the string as its only key, and an empty object as its only value._ This allows meta-files to operate as [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
+The current state of the meta-data of a file is the merged "sum" of all of its meta-files.

 ```
 hash://[algo]/[hash]

 {
-	"random attribute": "single value",
+	"field 1": "single value",
-	"another attribute": [
-		"multiple",
-		"values"
-	]
+	"field 2": {
+		"equivalent syntax": {}
+	},
+	"title": {
+		"almost any field can have": {},
+		"multiple values": {},
+		"even the file's title": {}
+	},
+	"fulltext": "fulltext is the only exception (must be a single string)",
+	"nesting test": {
+		"first level of nesting - ok": {
+			"deeper nesting - not supported yet": {}
 		}
+	}
+}
 ```

-The reason for storing the target URI outside of the JSON object is to enable single-pass parsing without additional buffering.
-During sync, StrongLink can be required to parse thousands of meta-files (or more) while the user waits, so parse performance is a high priority.
+Note: currently only one level of nesting is supported.
+A nesting limit of at least 8 levels (and possibly much more) is planned.
+Deeper values are persisted but ignored and cannot be queried on.

 The following special fields are recognized: